dimitri/pgcharts/pgcharts.1.md

     Print the registered pid of the server process.
 This information might be stale in case of unexpected termination of the server.

-  - `server reload`

-    Forces the server to reload its configuration file.

   - `setup <dburi>`

     Connects to the PostgreSQL database specified with the *dburi* parameter